 - 2. They can analyze, apply and evaluate the analysis of flexible and rigid of highway and airfield pavements. - 3.
 They can analyze, apply and evaluate the design of flexible and rigid of highway and airfield pavements. - 4.
-They will be able to conduct field tests and can analyze, apply and evaluate the design strengthening of pavements.
+Understand and perform field test for pavement distress measurements and design For the strengthening of pavements.